-- 3 jalapeño peppers, finely minced
+- 3 jalapeño peppers finely minced

-- 1 can of diced tomatoes with chilies
+- 1 can diced tomatoes with chilies

-- 2 tablespoons of hot sauce
+- 2 tablespoons hot sauce

-- 3 teaspoons Creole seasoning
+- 3 teaspoons Cajun seasoning

-- 1/2 cup chopped parsley
+- ½ cup parsley chopped

 - 2 bay leaves

-- kosher salt, to taste
+- kosher salt to taste

-- freshly ground black pepper. to taste
+- freshly ground black pepper to taste

-- Wash, sort and soak the black-eyed peas overnight in water with a tight-fitting lid.
+- Wash, sort, and soak the black-eyed peas overnight in water with a tight-fitting lid.

-- In a large stock pot add 1 pound of sorted, soaked overnight black-eyed peas, 4 cups of chopped collard greens, 5 cups of chicken broth, 5 cups of water, 2 pounds sliced andouille sliced sausage, 1 tablespoon of bacon grease or oil, place burner on medium heat and bring to a simmer.
+- In a large stockpot, add 1 pound of sorted, soaked overnight black-eyed peas, 4 cups of chopped collard greens, 5 cups of chicken broth, 5 cups of water, 2 pounds sliced andouille sliced sausage, 1 tablespoon of bacon grease or oil, place burner on medium heat and bring to a simmer.

-- Meanwhile, in a large cast iron skillet heat 1 tablespoon of bacon grease or oil on medium heat, add chopped onion, diced red bell pepper, diced celery, diced carrots and minced jalapeno peppers, sauté till softened about 4 minutes.
+- Meanwhile, in a large cast-iron skillet heat, 1 tablespoon of bacon grease or oil on medium heat, add chopped onion, diced red bell pepper, diced celery, diced carrots, and minced jalapeno peppers, sauté till softened about 4 minutes.

-- Add sautéed vegetables and 1 can of diced tomatoes with chilies, 2 tablespoons of hot sauce to stock pot simmering on the stove-top along with 3 teaspoons of creole seasoning, 1/2 cup of chopped parsley, 2 bay leaves, sprigs of thyme tied into a bouquet, kosher salt and ground pepper to your taste- simmer 1 hour and 20 minutes or till beans are soft.
+- Add sautéed vegetables and 1 can of diced tomatoes with chilies, 2 tablespoons of hot sauce to stockpot simmering on the stove-top along with 3 teaspoons of creole seasoning, ½ cup of chopped parsley, 2 bay leaves, sprigs of thyme tied into a bouquet, kosher salt and ground pepper to your taste- simmer 1 hour and 20 minutes or till beans are soft

-© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2014.
+© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2021-2013.
 Unauthorized use and/or duplication of this material or photos without express and written permission from this blog’s author and/or owner are strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Heidy L. McCallum and The McCallum’s Shamrock Patch with appropriate and specific direction to the original content.
-You may not copy and paste recipes to share on Social Platforms, please use share buttons provided.
+You may not copy and paste recipes to share on Social Platforms.
+Please use the share buttons provided.